Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 Post Flair

-Post flair is a tag attached to a submission that categorizes the content.
-Think of it like a folder label.
 When you browse a subreddit like r/personalfinance, you will see posts tagged with flair like "Budgeting," "Investing," "Taxes," or "Employment."

-Post flair serves several functions:
+Post flair serves several critical functions:

-• Context -- Flair provides instant context about what a post is about before someone even reads the title
+- Context -- Flair provides instant context about what a post is about before someone even reads the title

 User Flair